 What you see when you look at your stock trading account statement can be deceiving.
-On my statement, one stock seems to stand out as underperforming, but is it really?
+On Dr. Stern's statement, one stock seems to stand out as underperforming, but is it really?
 That stock is Meyer Burger, which was purchased in autumn 2015.

-On my current statement, Meyer Burger represents an 85% loss, dragging down the performance of my portfolio.
+On his current statement, Meyer Burger represents an 85% loss, dragging down the performance of his portfolio.
 However, a closer look shows that the sale of the Meyer Burger subscription rights has played a greater role than the shares are now worth.
 So, the picture is not as gloomy as it appears.

 Is this an extreme case?
 No, it’s fairly normal.
-Such transactions as these are not reflected in my statements.
+Such transactions as these are not reflected in Dr. Stern's statements.
 Dividends are also not included.
 This means that the true return on your investment is not accurately calculated on your trading statements.

 After a few years, these amounts can sometimes multiply the stock price by themselves; but they are never shown on your statements!